10 Things to Bring to Cuba

 5. Electronic accessories – 110-220V USA compliant adapters, battery chargers, batteries for camera, mobile phone etc

-6. Books, magazines, playing cards, games.
+6. Books, magazines, e-readers, playing cards, sketchbook, games.

 7. Footwear that is sturdy and comfortable and suitable for hot and humid weather and a pair of thongs/flip flops for beach and rainy days.